Staoineag Bothy to Lùibeilt

 I'm on the Road to the Isles path from Corrour railway station on Rannock Moor, heading toward Glen Nevis and onward to Fort William.
 Here begins what I found to be the most discouraging part of the hike.
 Just east of Staoineag you cross a broad and extra swampy area where Allt Gleann na Glubhsachan flows into Abhainn Rath from the south.
 This is most of the way from Staoineag to the waterfalls marked here, Allt Gleann na Glubhsachan is the large stream flowing in from the south in the middle of that area.
 The Ordnance Survey map shows two tributary streams joining Allt Gleann na Glubhsachan.

-The reality on the ground, or really in the swamp as there isn't a lot of ground, at least not any solid ground, is much worse.
+The reality on the ground, or really in the swamp as there isn't a lot of solid ground, is much worse.
 The roughly triangular flat area is sort of a delta of Allt Gleann na Glubhsachan, combined with various other branching streams, and pools, and generally an awful lot of water and not much ground.

 Now, I had hit upon the fairly useful idea of planning ahead for this trek by bringing along some reasonably sturdy sandals.
 My plan was to put them on "for the boggy parts", foolishly thinking that there would just be short boggy sections here and there, but for the most part, The Road to the Isles would be, well, sort of a road.